 A row of glass boomerang-shaped awards with wooden bases displayed on a black tablecloth at an awards ceremony.
 Each award is engraved with the recipient’s name and category.
 In the background, large white foam letters spell ‘OORALA’ in front of a dimly lit dining area.

-Staff Awards will be awarded in three categories (Staff Recognition, Staff Indigenous Education Award impact and Staff Community Partnership ).
+Staff Awards will be awarded in three categories (Staff Recognition, Staff Indigenous Education Award and Staff Community Partnership ).
 The staff awards are open to all UNE Indigenous and non-Indigenous professional and academic staff.

 Have a look at the 2025 winners

-Nominations will be accepted by current and former UNE staff, students, graduates and council members.
+Nominations will be accepted by current and former UNE staff, students, family member, graduates and council members.
 Nominations will also be accepted by community members of UNE’s campus hometown (Armidale), UNE campuses (UNE Parramatta, Taree and Tamworth) and UNE regional study centres (Coonabarabran, Glen Innes, Gunnedah, Guyra, Inverell, Tenterfield, Moree and Narrabri).

 A nominee can be nominated for more than one category; however, they will not be eligible to win more than one category in any award year.
 They will also not be eligible to win the same category a second time.
 You can nominate more than one person; you will need to complete a separate nomination for each person that is nominated.